twei2001/JSFunFall2023/docs/InstallationGuideMac.md

 ## Chrome or Firefox (Recommended)

 You should use any modern browser that has good Developer Tools available.
-(In other words, not Internet Explorer).
 We recommend Chrome because we will be demonstrating Chrome's tools in class.
 Firefox is also a great choice.

 - [Chrome](https://www.google.com/chrome/)
 - [Firefox](https://www.mozilla.org/en-US/firefox/)